~ THAT TIME I BURNT DOWN THE TOILET ~

 I was also potty trained within the cosy confines of that ensuite.
 Mum procured a special toddler’s toilet seat, which slipped snugly over the regular one.
-It also came with little, matching, plastic steps.
+It also came with little wooden steps, lovingly made by my dad.
 These devices allowed me to assume the porcelain throne, in my carpeted kingdom, without any fear of falling in.

 The only downside to the carpet was when it got wet.
 Often by me, as I liked to have pool parties with my Barbies in the basin.
 Sometimes these parties got a bit out of hand.
 However, this was easily remedied by a small, portable blow-heater diligently drying the damp remains of showers (and pool parties) past.

 It was a Saturday evening and, as a weekend treat, my family retired to the living room to watch a movie.
 Mum sent me off to clean my teeth before I got too tired.
 Obligingly, I padded down to her ensuite.
 Evidence of that day’s pool party still soaked the carpet by the basin, but the heater hummed away happily, working to rectify the situation.
-However, it was in my way so I picked it up placed it over near the toilet.
+However, it was in my way so I picked it up, placing it further away from me and closer to the toilet.

 While rinsing my mouth, I suddenly noticed the bathroom felt hot.
 I turned to leave and gasped: the toilet was glowing incandescent!
 Bright orange flames licked furiously at the bowl, snaking their way up from the carpet.
 Perhaps the heater’s safety switch wasn’t so safe after all!